tatemazer/AcaiaArduinoBLE/README.md

 Acaia / ~~Felicita~~ Bookoo Scale Gateway using the ArduinoBLE library for devices such as the esp32, arduino nano esp32, and arduino nano iot 33.
 This is an Arduino Library which can be found in the Arduino IDE Library Manager.

-# Update to support Bookoo Themis Scale
-I wasn't able to purchase a Acaia Pyxis either new or second hand.
-Bookoo released a similar bluetooth scale to the Pryxis called the [Bookoo Themis](https://bookoocoffee.com/shop/bookoo-mini-scale/).
-Support for the Felicita seems to have dropped, so updated the UUID and commands to allow the Bookoo Scale to connect as a generic scale.
-This has only been tested on a dev board, simulating the button press if was installed on a LM GS3.
-I want to fully test the code on a production board before submitting a pull request to @tatemazer.

 Tested on:
 * MicroControllers:
   * Arduino Nano ESP32